The way your home is designed and laid out can have a big impact on someone with dementia.

 Try to reduce glare, shadows and reflections.

-Lighting should be good, even and natural (as much as possible).
-Increase natural light by making sure:
+Lighting should be bright, even and natural (as much as possible).
+Increase natural light during the day by making sure:

-- there are no unnecessary nets and blinds
+- nothing is blocking the windows, such as unnecessary nets and blinds

-- hedges and trees are cut back if they overshadow the window and block out sunlight
+- hedges and trees are cut back if they block out sunlight

 Lighting is particularly important on the stairs and in the toilet.
-Light switches should be easily accessible and straightforward to use.
+Light switches should be easy to reach and use.

 Automatic light sensors can be a good addition.
 Lights come on automatically when someone passes the sensor.